E-cigarettes, vapes and hookahs have blazed ahead in popularity, but are they really safer than traditional cigarettes?

 The American Heart Association published a study showing breathing in second-hand e-cigarette vapor also harms those nearby.

-“You’re more likely to die earlier than your age peers if you’re exposed to second-hand smoke or vape – and you have a 20 percent higher chance of getting lung cancer,” Dr. Jani says.
+“You’re more likely to die earlier than your age peers if you’re exposed to second-hand smoke or vape – and you have a 20% higher chance of getting lung cancer,” Dr. Jani says.

 Third-hand smoke or vapor–such as the fine, unnoticed particles that settle on surfaces – also harms crawling children.
 “We don’t have an effective way to measure that harm yet.”